menu

 Bergenline Ave / 11th St is a densely urban neighborhood (based on population density) located in Union City, New Jersey.

 Bergenline Ave / 11th St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Bergenline Ave / 11th St neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the Bergenline Ave / 11th St neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics